cdapio/cdap/docs/developer-guide/source/install.rst

 	                     continuuity-kafka continuuity-watchdog continuuity-web-app

 Do this on each of the boxes that are being used for the Reactor components; at a minimum, this should be two boxes.
-[DOCNOTE: FIXME!
-Correct?
-What's the address then?]

-This will download and install the latest version of Continuuity Reactor.
+This will download and install the latest version of Continuuity Reactor with all of its dependencies.
-When all the packages have been installed and all the services completed starting, the Continuuity Web Cloud App should now be accessible through a browser at port 9999.
-The URL will be ``http://<app-fabric-ip>:9999`` where ``<app-fabric-ip>`` is the IP address of the machine where you installed the packages.
+When all the packages and dependencies have been installed and all the services completed starting, the Continuuity Web Cloud App should then be accessible through a browser at port 9999.
+The URL will be ``http://<app-fabric-ip>:9999`` where ``<app-fabric-ip>`` is the IP address of one of the machine where you installed the packages.

 Verification
 ==========================